-Pensacon: Pensacola Comic Con proudly presents the fourth annual Pensacon Short Film Festival as one of its official events.
-As part of this convention, the films screened will celebrate science fiction, horror, fantasy, comic books, pop culture, and animation.
+Pensacon proudly presents the fifth annual Pensacon Short Film Festival as one of its official events.
+As part of this convention, the films screened will celebrate science fiction, horror, fantasy, comic books, pop culture, animation, and documentaries.

 Each Official Selection will be given two weekend passes to Pensacon (travel not included) to attend the screening, and filmmakers may participate in a Q&A session about their films immediately following the screening.

-• BEST IN SHOW - The Edge directed by Simon Saulnier (France)
+• BEST IN SHOW - Sunny and Gerd in Spring Cleaning directed by DaCosta Bayley (Canada)

-• JURY SELECTION - Pirate Parts directed by Shabnam Shams, Megan Robinson & Sara Chantland (USA)
+• JURY SELECTION - The Amazing Neckbeard directed by Aaron Legg (USA)

-• AUDIENCE CHOICE - Future Boyfriend directed by Ben Rock (USA)
+• AUDIENCE CHOICE - The Tolls directed by Wylie Herman (USA)

-2017 prizes provided by BorrowLenses, EditShare, Red Giant, and Write Brothers.
-Trophies provided by The Crystal Zebra.
+2018 prizes provided by InkTip, EditShare, Red Giant, and Write Brothers.
+Trophies provided by GinGee Girls Art.

 • Films must have a running time no longer than 20 minutes.
 Films longer than 20 minutes will be disqualified.

-• Categories—science fiction, fantasy, horror, superhero/comic book related, pop culture, and animation.
+• Categories—science fiction, fantasy, horror, superhero/comic book related, pop culture, animation, and documentary.

 • Films may contain “R-rated” content, but no pornography.